Nadia Petrova: 2009: Poor results

 Petrova began her US Open Series campaign at Stanford, where she was seeded fifth.
 After defeating her doubles partner Bethanie Mattek-Sands in three sets in the first round, Petrova lost again to Sharapova, 1–6, 2–6, in just over an hour.
 In Los Angeles, she was also seeded fifth, but lost to tenth seed Flavia Pennetta, 3–6, 3–6, in the third round.
 Petrova then headed to Cincinnati, where she was the defending champion and the tenth seed.
 She was unable to defend her title, losing in the first round to Alona Bondarenko, 2–6, 3–6.
 This caused her ranking to slip out of the top 10 (where she had been since the end of the Australian Open) to world No. 12.
 Petrova next played in Toronto as the tenth seed, where her poor form continued as she fell again to Maria Sharapova in the first round.
 Continuing her campaign on the US Open Series, she then received a wildcard as the fourth seed at the New Haven, but again lost to compatriot Anna Chakvetadze in the first round.

-Her next tournament was the final Grand Slam of the year, the US Open.
+Her next tournament was the final major of the year, the US Open.
 Petrova was the 13th seed and defeated Katarina Srebotnik and Julie Coin in the first and second round in straight sets.
 Petrova then got past world No. 22, Zheng Jie.
-Petrova was defeated in the fourth round by the 17 year-old unseeded American Melanie Oudin, 6–1, 6–7, 3–6.
+Petrova was defeated in the fourth round by the 17 year-old unseeded American Melanie Oudin, 1–6, 7–6, 6–3.
 However, her ranking improved one spot to world No. 12.

 Petrova then headed to Quebec to defend her title at the Bell Challenge.
 Petrova was the top seed and advanced to the quarterfinals with wins over Carly Gullickson and Madison Brengle in straight sets.
 Here, Petrova faced fifth seed Melinda Czink and was a set down when she was forced to retire due to a viral illness.
 Czink would go on to win the title.
 However, Nadia quickly returned to action in Tokyo as 13th seed, but continued a dismal season, losing in the second round to Magdaléna Rybáriková, 2–6, 2–6.
 She slipped to world No. 17 as a result of this bad form.

 Nadia then participated at China Open, where she was 13th seed.
-She beat her compatriot Alla Kudryavtseva in the first round and world No. 24, Daniela Hantuchová in the second round.
+She beat Alla Kudryavtseva in the first round and world No. 24, Daniela Hantuchová in the second round.
 She played one of her best matches in 2009 by beating Serena Williams in a thriller three-set match in the third round, despite the fact that Williams was just about to snitch back the world No. 1 ranking from Dinara Safina the following week.
 Petrova then survived another three-setter against Peng Shuai in the quarterfinals.
 This was only Petrova's second semifinal of the year, but she lost to the reigning French Open Champion, Svetlana Kuznetsova, 1–6, 3–6.